shashankskagnihotri/FlowBench/README.md

 )
 ```

-See the docstring of evaluate for my configuration options.
+See the docstring of `evaluate()` for additional configuration options.

 To use evaluate via command line: